 When we last left Alex in 2013, he was coming down from the high he was writing when there was a complete absence of real information about the investigation into the Boston bombing, and he was free to create his own narrative wholesale.

-After the Watertown shootout on the night of April 18th into the morning of April 19th, which left Tamerlan dead and his brother Johar armed and on the loose, Alex's show on the 19th was a completely bizarre affair.
+After the Watertown shootout on the night of April 18th into the morning of April 19th, which left Tamerlin dead and his brother Johar armed and on the loose, Alex's show on the 19th was a completely bizarre affair.

-Up to that point, he'd been insisting that the globalists had planned to blame a white patsy he'd discovered by looking at pictures that he found on 4chan, but because Alex released those photos, the globalists were forced to change their plans.
+Up to that point, he'd been insisting that the globalists had planned to blame a white patsy he'd discovered by looking at pictures that he found on 4chan.

-Since all the stuff he'd been yelling about for days had literally no relation to anything happening in the real world.
+Then, after the FBI released the images of the Sarnev brothers, Alex pivoted the narrative, since all the stuff he'd been yelling about for days had literally no relation to anything happening in the real world.

-Alex also decided we're there at the marathon based on his analysis, again, of pictures he found on 4chan.
+Now the globalist plan all along had been to blame the imaginary Navy SEALs Alex also decided were there at the marathon based on his analysis, again, of pictures he found on 4chan.

 And magically, just like that, Alex has created a preemptive excuse for why no one has ever come out and confirmed his dumb theories.